BrundidgeK/languageTranslator/README.md

 - **Language Translation:** Utilizes Google's googletrans library to perform language translation.
 Users can input text in a source language and receive the translation in a target language of their choice.

-- **Supported Languages:** The translator supports a wide range of languages, making it versatile for various translation needs.
+- **Supported Languages:** The translator supports German, Spanish, and English.

 ## Requirements